 - Many other repetitive movements

 Initially, the pain or discomfort from these injuries may go away with rest.
 Over time, however, the pain will grow as the injury worsens and becomes more debilitating.
 The pain can limit range of motion and the ability to lift and maneuver.
-Examples of repetitive injuries include:
+Examples of repetitive injuries sustained in the workplace include:

 - Tendonitis and tenosynovitis: the inflammation of the tendon or the sheath surrounding the tendon